akeneo/pim-docs/install_pim/customize_dataset/index.rst

     php bin/console pim:installer:db --env=prod

-What we couldn't have in the Dataset
+What you cannot have in the Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the product or the product model export job configuration, it's not possible to create a filter on the updated date field with the operator 'SINCE LAST JOB'.